US Blames Rwanda For Deadly Attack On Displaced Camp In DR Congo - UrduPoint

 The United States has repeatedly backed Kinshasa's claims that Rwanda has backed the M23, but Miller's statement amounts to an unusually direct implication.

+France's President Emmanuel Macron also this week called on Rwanda to end its backing for M23 rebels and withdraw its troops from DR Congo territory.

-President Paul Kagame in turn has demanded that the DRC act against Hutu forces over ties with the perpetrators of Rwanda's 1994 genocide, which mostly targeted Tutsis.
+President Paul Kagame in turn has demanded that the DR Congo act against Hutu forces over ties with the perpetrators of Rwanda's 1994 genocide, which mostly targeted Tutsis.

-The United States has repeatedly sought to mediate between the two sides, with intelligence chief Avril Haines in November visiting the DRC and Rwanda and announcing a pathway to reduce tensions.
+The United States has repeatedly sought to mediate between the two sides, with intelligence chief Avril Haines in November visiting DR Congo and Rwanda and announcing a pathway to reduce tensions.

 Recent Stories